-Typically, you or your child can describe stuttering symptoms and a speech-language pathologist can evaluate the degree to which your child stutters.
+Typically, you or your child can describe stuttering symptoms, and a speech language pathologist can evaluate the degree to which you or your child stutters.

-- have stuttered for three to six months or have pronounced stuttering
+- have stuttered for three to six months

 - struggle with stuttering or experience emotional difficulties because of stuttering